 Capacity charges are a crucial part of business electricity costs.
 They are based on peak demand, not just total energy use, and can significantly impact expenses.
 Businesses need to understand how these charges are calculated and what factors affect them.

-By monitoring peak demand, using smart technology, and working with energy experts, companies can manage capacity charges more effectively.
+By monitoring peak demand, utilising innovative technology, and collaborating with energy experts, companies can more effectively manage capacity charges.
 This helps control costs and ensures better financial planning.
 Understanding capacity charges is essential for any business looking to optimize its electricity expenses.

 Why Choose Great Energy1?

-Choosing a Great Energy1 broker helps businesses find the best electricity and gas rates by our Energy suppliers.
+Choosing a professional broker helps businesses find the best electricity and gas rates from our Energy suppliers.
 A reliable broker understands energy markets, negotiates better contracts, and identifies cost-saving opportunities.
 They also assist in managing capacity charges and optimizing energy usage.
 Working with the right broker ensures lower energy costs and better financial planning.